Khloé Kardashian Admits To Fighting ‘Inner Battle’ Over Relationship Troubles

 “It’s hard to gain the trust back.
 You wonder: Will it ever be the same, will you ever really get back to where you were prior to this whole cheating scandal?
 So I’m really just trying to reevaluate what’s important to me and hopefully make the right decision.
 But yeah, you don’t know.”

 Fans of the star will recall that Kardashian’s relationship with Thompson has been problematic at best.
-The reality star called it quits in February after it became known that the NBA star had cheated on her once again with long-time family friend Jordyn Woods.
+The reality star called it quits in February after it became known that the NBA star had cheated on her once again with longtime family friend Jordyn Woods.

 For her part, Kardashian has attempted to make things work — even after the Cavaliers player reportedly cheated on her multiple times while she was pregnant with her daughter, True.
 She has defended herself against criticism on Twitter for staying with Thompson, saying that no one knows what goes on in her household.
 She also said that no one really knows the “enormous rebuilding this takes to even coexist,” adding that she was proud of her strength.